Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 For that, I picked a small selection from each category.

-By the way, the above table is not just a table; it’s actually a matrix, which you can use as a tool to brainstorm and find different real estate niches.
+By the way, the above table is not just a table; it’s a matrix you can use to brainstorm and find different real estate niches.

 How to do it?